 - Preheat oven to 425 degrees Fahrenheit.

-- Rub a little oil onto a large sheet pan or two smaller ones.
+- Rub ½ tablespoon of avocado oil onto a large sheet pan or two smaller ones to grease.
 Set aside.

 - Scrub potatoes clean, removing any odd bits.
 Cut into wedges.
 Note: To cut potatoes into wedges.
 Cut each potato in half lengthwise.
 Then, cut each half in half (lengthwise) and then cut in half again (lengthwise).
 Basically, you should end up with about 8 wedges per potato.Note: If you'd rather peel the potatoes, instead of leaving the skin on, you can.

 - In a bowl, toss potato wedges with remaining 2 tablespoons of avocado oil, salt, black pepper, garlic, powder and cayenne pepper.

 - Place the wedges onto the prepared sheet pan and spread them out in a single layer.
 Bake for about 30 to 40 minutes, turning halfway with a spatula.
 The wedges should be golden and crispy outside and tender inside.